-- A. The total project valuation shall be computed using the latest building valuation data as set forth by the International Conference of Building Officials (ICBO) unless, in the opinion of the Building Official, a different valuation measure should be used. - B. Each commercial unit shall be assessed an amount equal to one percent of its valuation, excluding land acquisition and off-site improvement costs.
-(Ord.
-16-449)
+A. The total project valuation shall be computed using the latest building valuation data as set forth by the International Conference of Building Officials (ICBO) unless, in the opinion of the Building Official, a different valuation measure should be used.

+B. Each commercial unit shall be assessed an amount equal to 1% of its valuation, excluding land acquisition and off-site improvement costs.